 Set a schedule for the weekdays and weekends.

 Children and teens do their best if there are plans for each day, especially the weekdays when they would have been in school.
 It is best to have a regular wake-up time and bedtime that is the same as the schedule you set when they are attending school, since it can be hard to get back on track.

 Amapola is used to an early-to-bed, early-to-rise schedule; so she was up and ready to study every morning.

 Every home is different but it’s important to provide a quiet and comfortable space in which to learn.
-Where possible, extended learning should take place in a space your family shares.
+Whenever possible, extended learning should take place in a space your family shares.

-Amapola’s mother selected a place for her that can be quiet at times and where she feels safe and motivated and that can be easy for a;nother adult to help and take care of her.
+Amapola’s mother selected a place for her that can be quiet at times, and where her daughter feels safe and motivated.
+It is also a space that can be easily accessed if another adult needs to help and take care of her.